 Because Wal-Mart attracts both lower-income populations looking to buy cheap, and middle-class shoppers looking for quick deals, the opportunity for medical clinics is relatively broad.
 These populations will likely be a mix of insured and uninsured/Medicare.
 Speed and affordability will be important, with less emphasis on high-end facilities.

-Because no business can be everything to everyone, it is important to define your target population first.
-This understanding will dictate location, letting you unofficially “partner” with retailers targeting similar demographics.
+Because no business can be everything to everyone, it’s important to define your target population.
+This understanding should dictate location, letting you unofficially “partner” with retailers targeting similar demographics.
 Use the above categories as a general starting point to help with this selection process.

 When you are ready to begin evaluating potential locations for your next urgent and primary care clinic, connect with Stratasan to discuss your options.
 Stratasan’s Spark Services offer a comprehensive suite of tools and analysis that will help you evaluate the demographics of a potential location in order to streamline the selection process.
 Give us a call to learn more about how we can help you zero in on just the right spot.